-Most fruit consists primarily of carbohydrate, while avocado is high in healthy fats.
+While most fruit consists primarily of carbohydrate, avocado is high in healthy fats.

-Numerous studies show that it has powerful beneficial effects on health.
+Numerous studies show that it has powerful health benefits.

-This fruit is prized for its high nutrient value and is added to all sorts of dishes due to its good flavor and rich texture.
+This fruit is prized for its high nutrient value and is added to various dishes due to its good flavor and rich texture.
 It is the main ingredient in guacamole.

-These days, the avocado has become an incredibly popular food among health conscious individuals.
-It is often referred to as a superfood... which is not surprising given its health properties (2).
+These days, the avocado has become an incredibly popular food among health-conscious individuals.
+It’s often referred to as a superfood, which is not surprising given its health properties (2).

-There are many kinds of avocados, and the shape (from pear-shaped to round) and color (from green to black) can vary between them.
+There are many types of avocado that vary in shape and color — from pear-shaped to round and green to black.
 They can also weigh anywhere from 8 ounces (220 grams) to 3 pounds (1.4 kg).

-The most popular type is called Hass avocado.
+The most popular variety is the Hass avocado.

-It is often called "alligator pear," which is very descriptive because it tends to be shaped like a pear and have green, bumpy skin... like an alligator.
+It’s often called "alligator pear," which is very descriptive, as it tends to be pear-shaped and has green, bumpy skin like an alligator.